ignatovskiy/PyOSINT/README.md

 You can easily add your own module by there steps:

 1. Create .py file with name of your module
-2. Move this file to pyosint/modules/%CATEGORY%/ where %CATEGORY% is category of parsed data from your module (company/web/person/file)
+2. Move this file to pyosint/modules/<CATEGORY>/ where <CATEGORY> is category of parsed data from your module (company/web/person/file)
 3. Copy mandatory structure which corresponding to your module category from templates/%category%.py

 **Example for web category:**